 One Shopping Bag Might Not Be Enough

-While there are more than 130 fresh and local food vendors at the Market Pavilion, you might be surprised to learn there are even more reasons to prioritize a visit.
+While there are up to 150 fresh and local food vendors at the Market Pavilion, you might be surprised to learn there are even more reasons to prioritize a visit.
 The Farmers’ Market Shops are ripe for gifts and souvenirs.
-In addition to the Farmers’ Market Gift Shop and Café Fresh (whose income helps to keep vendor fees low), there’s the Vivác Winery tasting room, where you can sample wines crafted just north of Santa Fe in Dixon at 6,000 feet (one of the highest elevation wineries in the world!).
+In addition to the Farmers’ Market Gift Shop and Cafe Fresh (whose income helps to keep vendor fees low), there's also a way to shop online.
 Take a bit of Santa Fe home with you!

 Art, Music, and Movies, Too!

-Even if farmers markets are not a draw for you, a visit to the Railyard District, an important and lively Santa Fe neighborhood, is a must regardless!
+Even if farmers markets are not a draw for you, a visit to the Railyard Districd is a must regardless!
 There’s art and music, as well as movies to enjoy.
 Seasonally on Saturdays from 9 am to 2 pm, local juried artists present their fine art and crafts at the Santa Fe Artists Market, and on Sundays from 10 am to 3 pm, artisans showcase their handmade crafts in the form knitted scarves and hats, watercolor landscapes, teas and body products at the Railyard Artisan Market.
-These popular art markets are complemented by vital neighboring contemporary galleries and museums in the Railyard Arts District.
+These popular art markets are complemented by vital neighboring contemporary galleries and museums in the Railyard Arts District, including the Vladem Contemporary.
 USA TODAY 10BEST Readers' Choice 2022 voted the area #9 on the "Best Arts Districts" list.
 If you’re a music or movie lover, you are also in luck.
 Through the Summer Santa Fe Scene, musicians in the genres of rock to reggae to folk perform to the delight of hundreds of visitors and locals on Fridays nights at the Railyard Plaza and family-friendly movies are brought to life at Railyard Park on select Saturdays.

 Revel in Community at the Railyard